 Shanduka Black Umbrellas nurtures qualifying 100% black-owned businesses in the critical first three years of their existence by providing incubators that have office infrastructure, professional services and a structured mentorship programme at a highly subsidised rate.
-Incubators have been opened in Cape Town, Johannesburg, Pretoria, Durban and, most recently, Mooinooi in the North West.
+Shanduka Black Umbrellas has incubators in Cape Town, Johannesburg, Pretoria, Durban, Lephalale, Port Elizabeth, Richards Bay and Mooinooi in the North West.

 Based on its experience in the incubation sphere, the SBU offering includes a pre-incubation programme that assists applicants to assess the viability of their business opportunity and existing businesses to formulate a strategic development plan before committing to full incubation.
 It has also intensified its reporting requirements in all phases of the programme to ensure its deliverables are closely monitored.
 Businesses are actively developed in the first three months of full in incubation to help them become finance, procurement and network ready.